 Understanding Bonus Annuities—Are They Right for You?

 A bonus annuity is one of the most misunderstood products in the retirement income world.
 On the surface, it sounds simple: deposit $100,000 and receive an immediate 10%, 15%, or even 20% boost.
 That means your statement may show $110,000 to $120,000 on day one.
 For retirees and pre-retirees looking for both growth and guaranteed lifetime income, that type of upfront enhancement can feel like an obvious win.
-But as with every financial strategy, the real value is not in the headline number — it’s in how the contract works long term.
-Understanding whether a bonus annuity truly benefits you requires evaluating income riders, surrender schedules, participation rates, caps, spreads, fees, and liquidity provisions.
+But as with every financial strategy, the real value is not in the headline number — it is in how the contract works long term.
+Understanding whether a bonus annuity truly benefits you requires evaluating income riders, surrender schedules, participation rates, caps, and spreads, fees, and liquidity provisions.
 The bonus itself may apply to the income base, the death benefit, or sometimes the accumulation value — and those distinctions matter significantly.

 Ensure you are receiving the absolute top rates